JiaoyanHuang/NCDAQ-related-projects/CMAQ(v5.3) system installation NCDAQ.md

-WRF(v4.0) CMAQ(v5.3) system installation
+CMAQ(v5.3) system installation
 ======

-How to install WRF CMAQ related libs and programs in NCDAQ cluster computer
+How to install CMAQ related libs and programs in NCDAQ cluster computer

 This guidence is based on following websites